Winter Weather Safety

 Avoid travel during ice storms.
 Stay home and wait it out until road crews clear the streets.
 If you’re caught on black ice, slow down and leave four times the usual space between your vehicle and the one in front.
 Approach intersections with extreme caution.
 And don’t forget, other drivers might not recognize the dangerous conditions.
 Slow, patient driving is the key to arriving safely at your destination.

-It’s pretty and falls gently and turns dreary landscapes into winter wonderlands of endless white.
+It’s pretty, falls gently, and turns dreary landscapes into winter wonderlands of endless white.
 Who wouldn’t marvel at a landscape turned into a brilliant, dazzling display of sunlit beauty?

 As beautiful as it appears, snow is responsible for a number of deaths every year.
 The snow falls, people go outside and shovel.
 They are getting tired, but there’s just a few more feet left.
 The heart attack is sudden and if no one is there to help, too often the result is a fatality.